MojosBeans100/MS4-spaceport/README.md

 |aoi_visible_area_per|visible area as a % of the AOI|API|Charfield|

 ## Style
 The styling is kept clean and minimal throughout the site.
 As the content of the site may appear technically complex to new users, there are no distracting fonts, colours or images to confound the user.
 Attractive images are used where relevant to pique the interest of the user and indicate, alongside the text, the purpose of the website.

+### Wireframes
+Initial wireframes were designed during the project proposal stage.

+Homepage
+My Pipelines
+Create Account
+Create Pipeline

 ### Font
 The font style is the default Bootstrap 5 native sans-serif font stack for cross platform usability.
 The font remains consistent throughout the website, aside from being rendered in italic or font style for emphasis.